 2. Lang Ko Beach

 Lang Co is often referred to as the central coast of Vietnam.
+It comes a close second in our list of places to go out in Da Nang.
 It lies on the route from Da Nang to Hoi An.
 The best way to explore the losing-stretching and quiet beach is to take a private car from Da Nang.
 You can swim or surf in the waves or take a long walk on the white sands to refresh yourself.
 Along with forgotten war memorials and the pagodas, the factors that attract people more to the town is its proximity to the most famous beaches of Vietnam.

 3. Hoi An